Day 1: New Zealand – – Vancouver

 Bid goodbye to Banff and set out on today’s scene-filled journey.
 The group follows the Trans-Canada Highway to Lake Louise, the dazzling lake often referred to as the ‘Diamond in the Wilderness’.
 Visit three of Canada’s most prolific national parks – Yoho, Glacier and Mount Revelstoke – and also make stops at Emerald Lake, Natural Bridge, Spiral Train Tunnels and Rogers Pass.
 The tour arrives in Vernon and the evening is enjoyed as leisure time.

-Day 7: Vernon – Okanagan Region – Princeton (B)
+Day 7: Vernon – Okanagan Region – Penticton (B)

 Day 9: Vancouver – Inside Passage Cruise (B,D)